rodoni/udacitycapstone/README.md

 # README

-This ṕython script is a part of capstone proposal to submitted for Udacity, in this script was resolved a classification problem using Convolutional Neural Network applied for a set of satellite images from Amazon forest, this was a Kaggle competition named Planet: Understanding the Amazon from Space.
+This Python script is a part of capstone proposal to submitted for Udacity, in this script was resolved a classification problem using Convolutional Neural Network applied for a set of satellite images from Amazon forest, this was a Kaggle competition named Planet: Understanding the Amazon from Space.